leafOfTree/vim-project/README.md

 - Configs per project
 - Sessions per project and per branch

-    It requires both vim feature `job` and shell command `tail` to notice branch
+    To notice branch, it requires both vim feature `job` and shell command `tail`

 ## Usage

 - `:ProjectAdd </path/to/project>`
 - `:ProjectList`

-    Show all projects that have been added.
-You can navigate to target project and then press <kbd>Enter</kbd> to open it
+    It shows all projects that have been added.
+Navigate to target project and then press <kbd>Enter</kbd> to open it

-## Add projects

-### Manually

-`:ProjectAdd </path/to/project>`

-### Auto

-When opening a file in a new project, `vim-project` will automatically add it if its directory contains `.git, .svn, package.json, pom.xml, Gemfile`.
-You can adjust related options at [Config](#config)

-### Projects cache

-You can find and directly modify recorded projects in these files in `~/.vim/vim-project-config/`

-- Projects added are saved to `project.add.vim`
-- Projects ignored to `project.ignore.vim`

 ## Installation